 Free Initial Consultation

-At Davis Law Group, we are committed to the cause of social justice.
-This means helping people get a second chance when they face a criminal charge.
-If you’ve been charged with theft, an experienced Flint theft lawyer can guide your case to a positive resolution.
+At Davis Law Group, we are committed to social justice.
+Our theft defense lawyers help people get a second chance.
+If you’ve been accused, an experienced Flint theft lawyer can guide your case to a positive resolution.
+We are the lawyer for theft cases you can trust.
 To learn more about how we can assist you specifically, call us today at (810) 644-5660 for a free and confidential consultation.

 The Penalties For Theft in Michigan Are Harsh